 The government did not restrict or disrupt access to the internet or censor online content, and there were no credible reports the government monitored private online communications without appropriate legal authority.
-According to the International Telecommunication Union, approximately 35 percent of the population had access to the internet in 2013, while local internet service providers estimated as of June, 45 percent of the population had internet access.
+According to the International Telecommunication Union, approximately 35 percent of the population had access to the internet in 2013, while local internet service providers estimated that as of September more than 60 percent of the population had internet access.